-- (1) The Commission consists of the following women and men appointed by the President, as head of the national executive: - (a) A chairperson and a deputy chairperson, who are full-time members; - (b) nine persons each of whom is nominated by the Executive Council of a province, with each province nominating only one person; - (c) two persons nominated by organised local government in terms of section 163; and - (d) nine other persons. - (2) Members of the Commission must have appropriate expertise. - (3) Members serve for a term established in terms of national legislation.
+- (1) The Commission consists of the following women and men appointed by the President, as head of the national executive: - (a) A chairperson and a deputy chairperson;

+[paragraph (a) substituted by section 2 of the Constitution Fifth Amendment Act, 1999] - (b) nine persons each of whom is nominated by the Executive Council of a province, with each province nominating only one person; - (c) two persons nominated by organised local government in terms of section 163; and - (d) nine other persons. - (2) Members of the Commission must have appropriate expertise. - (3) Members serve for a term established in terms of national legislation.
 The President may remove a member from office on the ground of misconduct, incapacity or incompetence.